 Sarkozy tells campaign finance trial the 'cost of flags' was not his affair

-PARIS, June 15 (Reuters) - Former French president Nicolas Sarkozy denied wrongdoing on Tuesday at his trial over the illegal financing of his failed 2012 re-election campaign, sayingits expenses were not his responsibility.
+PARIS (Reuters) -Former French president Nicolas Sarkozy denied wrongdoing on Tuesday at his trial over the illegal financing of his failed 2012 re-election campaign, saying its expenses were not his responsibility.

 It had never been expected of his predecessors to scrutinise campaign bills, he told the Paris court.
 “Can you imagine me going into a meeting to discuss the cost of flags?” he said.
 “I wouldn’t have lasted two minutes.
 I had too much to do.”